-Diana Hendry grew up by the sea and has worked as a journalist, English teacher and tutor in Creative Writing at the University of Bristol.
-Her poetry has won a number of awards including first prize in the 1996 Housman Society Competition.
-She was Writer in Residence at Dumfries & Galloway Royal Infirmary 1997-1998 and she was a Royal Literary Fund Fellow at the University of Edinburgh 2008-2010.
+Diana Hendry grew up by the sea and has worked as a journalist and English teacher and has tutored in creative writing for the University of Bristol, the Open University and the Arvon Foundation.
+Her poetry has won a number of awards, including first prize in the 1996 Housman Society Competition.
+She was Writer in Residence at Dumfries & Galloway Royal Infirmary 1997-1998 and a Royal Literary Fund Fellow at the University of Edinburgh 2008-2010.
 She lives in Edinburgh.

-She has published six collections of poetry: Making Blue (1995), Borderers (2001) both published by Peterloo; Twelve Lilts: Psalms & Responses (2003) and, with Tom Pow, Sparks!
-(2005) both published by Mariscat; Late Love & Other Whodunnits (Peterloo/Mariscat, 2008) and The Seed-box Lantern: New & Selected Poems (Mariscat, 2013).
+She has published seven collections of poetry for adults and one for children.
 In 2013 she wrote the libretto for a choral work, The Pied Piper, music by John G. Mortimer, which was performed in Switzerland.
 In 2015 she was one of the poets invited to write on the themes of older age by the Baring Foundation, and her poems on the subject can be found in the resulting anthology, Second Wind (Saltire Society, 2015).

 Diana was awarded a Robert Louis Stevenson fellowship in 2007.
-She is co-editor (with Gerry Cambridge) of New Writing Scotland 33.
+In 2016 and 2017 she co-edited New Writing Scotland.